 - What will I do during my prep period?
 (Hint: Be sure to have a plan!
 It is too easy to get to talking to others or have a mental zone-out.
 Use it wisely!
 At the very least, have a list of things you need to accomplish and challenge yourself to get as many things crossed off as possible.
 Don’t forget to reward yourself, too!)

-3. Post your standards.
+3. Post your Content Standards.

 Some districts and states require this, and I think that’s good.
 I don’t care if you’re required to.
 I think it is important either way.
 Having them posted serves you and the students.
 The standards in the form of “I can” statements are very popular now.
 I think they are great, but I think the important thing is to have the standards posted.
 In whichever language you like.
 I have two preps this year- Geometry and Bridge to Algebra II.
 Since that is a lot of combined standards, I will sort them by unit and only post the ones necessary for the current unit.